ALL FIELDS REQUIRED*

 Employees may also file a discrimination/retaliation complaint if an employer discriminates or retaliates against the employee for filing a wage claim for unpaid overtime.

-The Law Office of Omid Nosrati has over 20 years of combined experience in advocating for employee rights and advocates for the rights employees seeking compensation for unpaid overtime or cases of unlawful discrimination or retaliation.
+Nosratilaw, A Professional Law Corporation has over 20 years of combined experience in advocating for employee rights and advocates for the rights employees seeking compensation for unpaid overtime or cases of unlawful discrimination or retaliation.